pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 **Description**

-The application contains a hidden "Create User" feature that is not intended to be accessible by users.
+The application contains a hidden `Create User` feature that is not intended to be accessible by users.
 However, through manipulation of a hidden value in the APK code, this feature can be activated.
 Although the feature does not successfully allow the creation of a new user, its presence and potential activation illustrate a significant security vulnerability that could lead to unintended access to application features or expose sensitive operations.

 **Evidence**

-- The hidden value controlling the visibility of the "Create User" button was identified and altered in the decompiled APK code, refer to [8.11 Binary Patching](#811-binary-patching), after recompiling and reinstalling the APK, the "Create User" button was made visible in the application:
+- The hidden value controlling the visibility of the `Create User` button was identified and altered in the decompiled APK code, refer to [8.11 Binary Patching](#811-binary-patching), after recompiling and reinstalling the APK, the button was made visible in the application:

   ![alt text](img/app-create-user.png)